- Type: Laptop computer

 My Toshiba 1000 – repair and upgrades

 I’ve got this machine for free.
 The screen had died and was all black when powered on.
 I’ve connected the machine to a Commodore 1984 monitor and all seemed to work except for the built in screen.
 I’ve replaced all electrolytic capacitors, it was a really tight and difficult motherboard to work with.
-Success, screen works after this.
+Screen works after this.
+It worked only for a few minutes, then froze.
+After this it continued to freeze at BIOS start screen.
+Later, I’ve cleaned and replaced one of the thicker capacitor with a smaller one that fitted better and measured for possible shortcuts, still no success.
+Much later again… I looked at it again and it worked all the time, no issues.
+I tested it for hours.
+I’m thinking it must have been something with the battery and the charge, well it’s working 100% now so.